Shijitha-S/bookstore_midterm/README.md

 ## 1. Below are the duties being assigned to the individual members.
 **Yash Parekh:**
             - Worked on creating the tables (Point 2)
-**Shijitha:**
+            - Worked on creating sample data (Point 3) **Shijitha:**
             - Worked on the DDL/DML operations (Point 4).
             - Worked on the SQL queries for power writers (Query 5.1) and loyal customers (Query 5.2).
 **Shikha:**
             - Worked on the SQL query for the 10 most recent posted reviews by customers (Query 5.5).
-            - - Worked on creating sample data (Point 3)
 **Volodhomyr:**
             - Worked on the SQL queries for well-reviewed books (Query 5.3) and the most popular genre by sales (Query 5.4).
             - Worked on the TypeScript interface (Point 6).